DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-05-31-making-international-fees-mandatory-for-providers-sponsoring-student-visas.md

 ## Further considerations

-We considered making the fee for international students mandatory for all providers, regardless of whether they could sponsor a Student visa as they could still accept trainees who might not need a visa to be sponsored.
+We considered making the fee for international students mandatory for all providers, regardless of whether they could sponsor a Student visa, as they could still accept trainees who might not need a visa to be sponsored.
 For example, they may have the right to study through a family or graduate visa but still need to qualify for the home fee status.

 We decided not to do this as it may prevent many providers from publishing courses in the next recruitment cycle.